 With a traditional IRA, you may be able to deduct your contributions for the tax year in which you make them.
 Keep in mind that the deductible amount could be reduced or eliminated if you or your spouse are covered by an employer's retirement plan.
 When it's time to start withdrawing, your deductible contributions and earnings are taxed as ordinary income.
 If you don't qualify for deductible contributions, you can make a nondeductible contribution; the nondeductible portion won't be taxed upon withdrawal but the earnings will.
 Withdrawals work like this:

-• If you withdraw from your traditional IRA before you've reached age 59½, you'll pay ordinary income tax on the amount that represents the pre-tax portion of the distribution and a 10% early distribution penalty (unless an exception applies).
+• If you withdraw from your traditional IRA before you've reached age 59½, you'll pay ordinary income tax on the pre-tax portion of the distribution and a 10% early distribution penalty (unless an exception applies).

-• If you withdraw after you've reached 59½, you won't be penalized, but you'll still pay ordinary income tax on the amount that represents the pre-tax portion of the distribution.
+• If you withdraw after you've reached 59½, you won't be penalized, but you'll still pay ordinary income tax on the pre-tax portion of the distribution.

 Roth IRA

-Contributions you make to your Roth IRA aren't deductible.
-This means withdrawals of your Roth contributions (your "basis") will always come out tax- and penalty-free.
-You can also make tax-free withdrawals of your earnings as long as you've reached age 59½ and you've owned your Roth IRA for at least 5 years.2 There are no lifetime mandatory withdrawals for a Roth IRA because your contributions have already been taxed—meaning you can withdraw your savings at your leisure in retirement.
+Contributions you make to your Roth IRA aren't tax-deductible.
+This means withdrawals of your Roth contributions (your "basis") will always come out tax- and penalty-free, even if you haven’t reached retirement.
+You can also make tax-free withdrawals of your earnings if you've reached age 59½ and you've owned your Roth IRA for at least 5 years.2 There are no RMDs for a Roth IRA because your contributions have already been taxed—meaning you can withdraw your savings flexibly in retirement.

-Any individual with earned income (or who has a spouse with earned income) can contribute to a traditional IRA.
+Anyone with earned income (or a spouse with earned income) can contribute to a traditional IRA.
+Earned income can include wages, salaries, tips, or self-employment income.
 However, the amount you can contribute to a Roth IRA could be reduced—or even eliminated—based on your modified adjusted gross income (MAGI).

-If you can't make the maximum Roth IRA contribution because your MAGI is over the upper limit of the annual income range, a Roth conversion may be right for you.
-This is when you take all or part of the balance of an existing traditional IRA and move it into a Roth IRA.
+If you can't make the maximum Roth IRA contribution because your MAGI exceeds the upper limit of the annual income range, a backdoor Roth conversion may be right for you.

 Summary

-Whether you're eligible to contribute to a Roth, a traditional, or both, opening an IRA is a step toward a better retirement.
-Contributing as soon as you can gives your principal time to reap the benefits of compounding—where your investment earnings generate their own earnings.
+Whether you're eligible to contribute to a Roth IRA, a traditional IRA, or both, opening an IRA is a step toward a better retirement.
+Contributing as soon as you can gives your savings time to reap the benefits of compounding—where your investment earnings generate their own earnings.
 Your eligibility to contribute may depend on your income, so if you aren't sure what to do, reach out to a tax advisor to help you make an informed decision.

 1Due to changes to federal law that took effect on January 1, 2023, the age at which you must begin taking RMDs differs depending on when you were born.
 If you turned age 72 on or before December 31, 2022, you were required to take your RMD and must continue satisfying that requirement.
 However, if you had not yet turned age 72 by December 31, 2022, you must take your first RMD from your traditional IRA by April 1 of the year after you reached age 73.
 If you aren't 73 by December 31, 2032, you'll be required to take your first RMD from your traditional IRA by April 1 of the year after you reach 75.